TrellixVulnTeam/Capstone_BLYJ/docs/ProgressReport1.md

 ## Progress Report 1

-Evan Hruskar
+Evan Hruskar,
-Jitong Ding
+Jitong Ding,
-Will Chen
+Will Chen,
-Felix Quintana
+Felix Quintana,

 The projects we liked from the list:
 - Baumer - Datalight